top of page

 I can help!

-• Articulation disorders focus on errors in the production of individual speech sounds.
+• Articulation disorders involve errors in the production of individual speech sounds.

 Evaluation & Therapy

-A speech evaluation can help to determine specific articulation error types versus phonological error patterns in order to increase overall speech intelligibility (how well others can understand your child).
-Once this is completed, we can develop a plan of treatment and establish goals to address error types/patterns, teach you and your child techniques to promote carry over outside of sessions, and work toward independence and mastery!
+A speech evaluation can help to differentiate specific articulation error types versus phonological error patterns and/or identify key characteristics of CAS in order to determine what therapy approach is most appropriate.
+Once this is completed, we can develop a plan of treatment and establish goals, teach you and your child techniques to promote carry over outside of sessions, and work toward independence and mastery!

 Speech Therapy for articulation, phonological impairment, and childhood apraxia of speech